sanderslab/magellanmapper/README.md

   conda env create -n mag -f environment.yml
   ```

-  **Convenient alternative**: On Mac or Linux (or Bash shell in Windows), you can use our setup script, which will also install Minconda if necessary:
+  **Alternative**: On Mac or Linux (or a Bash shell in Windows), you can use our setup script, which will also install Minconda if necessary:

   ```
   bin/setup_conda.sh